spring-media/adsolutions-implementationReference/publisher/StudyDrive/studydrive.md

 ## Delivering Course Teaser

 The course teasers will be delivered using a native JSON feed with the special size `427x23`.
-How this works, is described [here](https://github.com/spring-media/adsolutions-implementationReference/blob/master/peculiar/nativeTrigger.md).
+How this works, is described [here](https://github.com/spring-media/adsolutions-implementationReference/blob/master/peculiar/nativeTrigger.md).<br>
+Basically, we deliver a JSON feed for these native ads for the specific `427,23` size.
+When these ads are implemented on your page, you need to set an EventListener on our **adInfo** event and react to the hasAd property for this specific contId.

 We strongly recommend using a fallback, in case some users are visiting your pages with an adblocker.